-We work at PUC (Chile), FONDAP-CRG and OpenPlant – University of Cambridge (UK).
+We work at PUC (Chile) and OpenPlant – University of Cambridge (UK).
 We promote open technologies for bioengineering, science and education.
-We are part of the GOSH open hardware movement.
+We are part of the GOSH and TECNOx open technology movements.

-i) Bioengineering tools for microbes (e.g robust characterization of genetic parts)
+i) Bioengineering tools (e.g robust characterization of genetic parts)

 I was born in Mendoza, Argentina, and I am a Boca Juniors fan.
 I studied two years of Engineering and three of Biology.
 I worked one year at the Alvarez-Buylla lab (UNAM) before moving to Cambridge to do a PhD in Biological Sciences at Jim Haseloff ´s lab.
 All my education has been kindly supported by the free educational system of Argentina and international scholarships from JP II Foundation; Bill and Melinda Gates Foundation, and Becas LIDER.

 Departamento Genética Molecular y Microbiología – Fac.
 Cs Biológicas.
 Universidad Católica de Chile.
 Alameda 340.
 Santiago.
 Chile

 Instituto de Ingeniería Biológica y Médica.
 7mo piso Edificio Ciencia y Tecnología.
 Avda.
 Vicuña Mackena 4860, Macul.
 Campus San Joaquín.
 Santiago, Chile

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.